Tensor State Space-based Dynamic Multilayer Network Modeling: Related Work

 \subsection{Multilayer Network Modeling}

 Several pioneering studies have extended single-layer latent space models (LSMs) to multilayer networks.
-Most of these methods assume that all layers share a common set of latent features, while allowing layer-specific interaction patterns to differentiate connection probabilities across layers \cite{d2019latent}.
-For example, \cite{gollini2016joint} models the connection log-odds as a function of the Euclidean distance between latent features, with layer-specific intercepts. \cite{zhang2020flexible} builds on this by incorporating both layer-specific intercepts and layer-specific feature interaction patterns, offering greater modeling flexibility. \cite{salter2017latent} extends the framework by using a multivariate Bernoulli likelihood to model cross-layer dependencies, thus capturing associations between layers.
-For large-scale networks, \cite{arroyo2021inference} imposes a low-rank structure on the multilayer connection log-odds matrix, assuming that its column space is spanned by shared latent features.
+Most of these methods assume that all layers share a common set of latent factors, while allowing layer-specific interaction patterns to differentiate connection probabilities across layers \cite{d2019latent}.
+For example, \cite{gollini2016joint} models the connection log-odds as a function of the Euclidean distance between latent factors, with layer-specific intercepts. \cite{zhang2020flexible} builds on this by incorporating both layer-specific intercepts and layer-specific factor interaction patterns, offering greater modeling flexibility. \cite{salter2017latent} extends the framework by using a multivariate Bernoulli likelihood to model cross-layer dependencies, thus capturing associations between layers.
+For large-scale networks, \cite{arroyo2021inference} imposes a low-rank structure on the multilayer connection log-odds matrix, assuming that its column space is spanned by shared latent factors.
 Similar approaches are adopted in \cite{wang2019joint} and \cite{jones2020multilayer}.
-Unlike the above models that typically assume the latent features are shared across all the layers, \cite{macdonald2022latent} allows each layer to have its own latent features, to better reserve layer-specific details.
+Unlike the above models that typically assume the latent factors are shared across all the layers, \cite{macdonald2022latent} allows each layer to have its own latent factors, to better reserve layer-specific details.